sybert1ger/frc-programming/courses/CSE1110/5-Calculator/2-Calculator.md

 ---
-title: Calculator
+title: Calculator Activity
 layout: coursepage
 ---

-Here's is a calculator program that takes input from the user, and evaluates that result.
+Create a console calculator that takes in console input and evaluates its value.
+Make sure it can do addition, subtraction, multiplication and division.

+Here's a start

     def firstNumber(fullLine, symbol):
         return float(fullLine[0:fullLine.find(symbol)].strip())